 - OFT requests for information (UK) – Alex has been involved in supporting clients with a number of regulatory requests for information.
 In one case, the client was faced with more than 5 terabytes of data needing to be searched in connection with an OFT investigation.
 Alex worked with the client and the lawyers to support their use of ‘concept-mapping’ technology.
 This both reduced the amount of data needing to be reviewed and dramatically improved review efficiency.
 Alex also supported the lawyers in making representations to the regulator about the volumes of data involved and the sophisticated approach of the lawyers (in order to gain extensions of time and improve communication).

-- Information Governance consulting (UK / Europe / US) – Alex led a consulting engagement on behalf of a major global energy company in order to assess its information governance capabilities in the context of litigation and regulatory response and any potential areas of risk or cost saving.
+- Information Governance consulting (EMEA / US) – Alex led a consulting engagement on behalf of a major global energy company in order to assess its information governance capabilities in the context of litigation and regulatory response and any potential areas of risk or cost saving.
 Alex interviewed key stakeholders in the organisation across its main regions of operation and delivered an extensive report on the areas of people, process, and technology regulatory.
 Alex made recommendations to the organisation which would help to limit its risks involved in e-discovery response (in particular through improved governance and co-ordination) and which had the potential to save significant costs through enhanced in-house technology.